 Meanwhile, The Lit Major doesn’t realise that UoM uses the average score, giving them a GAMSAT score of 68 (no decimals).
 Turns out The Lit Major was actually very competitive for the University of Melbourne all along.
 Damn.

 You may also want to read this article: How is the GAMSAT Scored?

 Portfolios at UND and UoW constitute a significant proportion of the criteria required for interview selection.
-For UND, the portfolio contributes a third of weightings when being considered for an interview, equal with the GPA and GAMSAT.
-For UoW – GAMSAT, GPA and the portfolio are weighted 30%, 30% and 40%, respectively, making the portfolio the single-most-important component in their admission process.
+For UNDA, the portfolio contributes a third of weightings when being considered for an interview, equal to the GPA and GAMSAT.
+For University of Wollongong – GAMSAT, GPA and the portfolio are weighted 30%, 30% and 40%, respectively, making the portfolio the single-most-important component in their admission process.

 Portfolios allow applicants to submit details of personal and community experiences that may support their application to study medicine.
 UND and UoW will use your portfolios to ‘rank’ your eligibility as an interviewee; thus, you should spend an adequate amount of time preparing, writing, and finalising your portfolio.

 You can download our free rubric below to help guide your portfolio writing:

 Unfortunately, many graduate applicants who use the exact same portfolio for UNDA and UoW medical programmes are often unsuccessful, insofar that these applicants neglect the distinctions between these two universities.
 So, what are these differences?